 Wayne’s portrayal of Tennessee hero Col. Davy Crockett was immense and a worthy tribute to the “King of the Wild Frontier.”
 Wayne almost didn’t play Crockett, as his directorial debut required him to master a complex set of issues on an hourly basis.
 But in order to secure financial backing, he was obliged to take on the role.
 This was a crucial casting decision, since Wayne’s first choice for the defender of the Alamo was the redoubtable Rickard Widmark, who would go on to play the equally remarkable Jim Bowie.

 Wayne’s decision to cast Laurence Harvey as the swashbuckling Col. William Travis was also fortuitous.
-Certainly any number of actors could play Travis, but Wayne reportedly chose Harvey—with his South African British accent—in order to add some “class” to the production, dominated by burly country boys like Chill Wills.
-Harvey’s urbane Travis indeed gave the film a bit of an Errol Flynn flare.
+Certainly, any number of actors could have played Travis, but Wayne reportedly chose Harvey, with his South African accent, to add some “class” to the production, which was dominated by burly country boys like Chill Wills.
+Harvey’s urbane Travis indeed gave the film a bit of an Errol Flynn flair.

-Weapons of course added to the scene.
-Besides Bowie’s signature hunting knife (more a broad sword than anything else), he carried a Nock Volley gun, designed by the British navy.
-The seven-barrel design was swell on the drawing board, but not so practical in real life, due to recoil.
+Weapons, of course, added to the scene.
+Besides Bowie’s signature hunting knife (more of a broadsword than anything else), he carried a Nock Volley gun, designed by the British Royal Navy.
+The seven-barrel design looked good on the drawing board, but proved impractical in real life due to recoil.
 The movie Bowie handled it deftly, naturally.

 Perhaps the most interesting aspect of this famous film is that Wayne intended it to be an allegory for the Cold War tensions between the West and Russia and China.
-Released at the height of the Cold War, the film was no doubt seen through that lens by audiences.
-In that sense, it was as much as propaganda film as “Casablanca” or “Thirty Seconds Over Tokyo.”
+Released at the height of the Cold War, the film was undoubtedly viewed through that lens by audiences.
+In that sense, it was as much a propaganda film as “Casablanca” or “Thirty Seconds Over Tokyo.”

-Almost oddly, though the production took considerable creative license with the historical record, certain details caused some problems on set.
+Interestingly, although the production took considerable creative license with the historical record, specific details caused some problems on set.
 One of the main such instances occurred when Widmark tried to quit the film because, among other things, at 5’9”, he thought it absurd that he was playing Bowie, who was 6’6” in real life.
 Threatened with legal action, Widmark finished the picture.
-Such details are fascinating, because in this case, Widmark was so good!

 In the end, Wayne and his rag-tag army pulled off a major success.
-“The Alamo” continues to be a classic and is still shown on television.
+“The Alamo” remains a classic and is still shown on television.
 Duke Wayne put his money where his mouth was, and we all enjoy the payoff to this day.

 Remember the Alamo!